alex-varga14/slow-patrol-bot/README.md

-# slow-patrol-bot
+# bot
-sales bot for Solana NFT 'The Slow Patrol'
+sales bot for NFT